Register your Information for Free Stone Samples Sent Express to You!

 Addressing discolouration and stubborn stains is vital for a fully refreshed stone surface.
 Here’s how to tackle these issues:

-A. Techniques for Color and Stain Removal
+A. Techniques for Colour and Stain Removal

 • Stain Identification: Determine the stain’s source (oil, organic, rust, etc.).
 This dictates the best removal method.